Search for

 19 September 1989 - Union des Transports Aériens Flight 772

 UTA 772 left Brazzaville, Congo, for N'Djamena, Chad aboard a Douglas DC-10.
-The flight then departed for Paris carrying 171 people (156 passengers, 15 crew).
+The flight then departed for Paris carrying 170 people (156 passengers, 14 crew).
 About 45 minutes after takeoff, the plane broke up over the Sahara Desert and crashed in Niger following the explosion of a bomb in the forward cargo hold.
 The terror group Islamic Jihad claimed responsibility, and a rebel group called the Secret Chadian Resistance was also suspected.
 However, explosive residue and part of a timing device were traced to Libya.
+A Congolese terrorist confessed he had recruited a fellow dissident to unknowingly smuggle the bomb aboard on behalf of Libyan secret service agents.
 Six Libyans were convicted, and the attack is believed to have been in retaliation for France's support of Chad during conflicts between the two African nations.
-Libya accepted responsibility for the bombing in 2003 and agreed to pay compensation to the families of the victims.
+Libya agreed to pay compensation to families of the victims in 2003.

 Wreckage of UTA 772